A SCRIPT FOR AN ARCHIVE: WOMEN

 ‘A Script for an Archive …’ is a recent body of work exploring – often marginalised – female voices within archival spaces.
 In this new commission, Davey explored making work to be presented and experienced only online.
 For this commission, Davey produced a multi-component piece consisting of a script, a performance and a series of digital collages from her research of five women artists’ works in the REWIND Artists Video Archive:

 All the above artworks can be viewed at the REWIND Archive at Duncan of Jordanstone College of Art & Design, University of Dundee.
 To make an appointment in the archive please contact: firstname.lastname@example.org

 ABOUT THE ARTIST

 Since graduating from Goldsmith College, London, Holly Davey has exhibited across the UK and internationally.
 Recent exhibitions include A Script for an Archive, at Chapter, Cardiff, (2021); Danielle Arnaud Gallery, London, (2020); and The British School of Rome, Rome, (2019); as well as in 2018, The Conversation, at g39, Cardiff, and The Hardwick Gallery, Cheltenham Spa; and Charcoal is the Colour of Absence, The Newbridge Project, Newcastle.

-“I will be encountering and reactivating the Rewind archive, with a particular focus on the video works by women artists.
-I am keen to use this opportunity and commission to radically think about how we can approach working with archival material, changing the assumed narrative into something more real, truthful and complete.
+“I used this opportunity to radically think about how we can approach working with archival material, changing the assumed narrative into something more real, truthful and complete.
 Most archives only tell half the story of their content, often marginalising women’s voices, even if they are there.
-I am keen to approach this commission, by inverting/reimaging the already existing female narrative, readdressing the gender balance with the archive and revealing something currently unseen.
-I will research the archive both online and in-person, spending time with the original collection and researching these women’s lives more widely.
+I approached this commission by inverting/reimaging the already existing female narrative, readdressing the gender balance with the archive and revealing something currently unseen.”